okanexe/Basic-Java-HTML-JavaScript/README.md

  htmlHomework is about ODTU Web Programming coding stuff with CSS and HTML5.

- and two UML diagram About student Automation program at univercity .
+ and two UML diagram About student Automation program at university .

  algorithm working is UdaCity and EDx courses coding stuff.